XCTEQ/XCFit/README.md

              github "Ahmed-Ali/Cucumberish"

-Now install, Carthage frameworks using commamnd
+Now install Carthage frameworks using commamnd

                  $ carthage update --platform iOS

-This will chekcout and build XCFit and Cucumberish frameworks inside the `Carthage` directory.
+This will checkout and build XCFit and Cucumberish frameworks inside the `Carthage` directory.
 Now we need to manually drag and drop frameworks in the `build phases` of the Cucumberish target.

-* From the build phases of the cucumberish target select ` Link Binary with Libraries` and drag `Cucumberish.framework` from `Carthage/Build/iOS` directory
+* From the build phases of the cucumberish target select `Link Binary with Libraries` and drag `Cucumberish.framework` from `Carthage/Build/iOS` directory
 * Add `New Copy Files Phase` and select destination as 'Frameworks' and Add Cucumberish Frameworks from `Carthage/Build/iOS` directory.
 Select 'Create Group' and 'Copy if needed' when prompted.

-Once drag and drop is don and we have "Features" directory then we are ready to launch our BDD Style tests using 'CMD+U'.
+Once drag and drop is done and we have "Features" directory then we are ready to launch our BDD Style tests using 'CMD+U'.
 The entire Carthage Setup looks like this

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/CarthageCucumberish.gif)

 ## Cucumberish Pre-Defined Steps

 There are some pre-defined Cucumberish Steps available to use directly without any need to implement in the step definition.
 You can see list of steps [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/Cucumberish_Predefined_Steps.md).
 You already have those steps in the 'CommonStepDefinitions.swift' file.
 You can modify the steps as per your project need or add your own.
-**Don't like Pre-defined steps, you can easily override the steps, covered in the later section [here](#advise-on-using-pre-defines-bdd-style-steps)**
+**Don't like pre-defined steps?
+You can easily override the steps, covered in the later section [here](#advise-on-using-pre-defines-bdd-style-steps)**

 # Advise on using Pre-Defines BDD Style Steps

-XCFit has pre-defined steps for both XCFit Swift framework as well as Cucumberish framework.
+XCFit has pre-defined steps for both the CFit Swift framework and Cucumberish framework.

 * **[XCFit Pre-Defined BDD Style Steps](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md)**
 * **[Cucumberish Pre-Defined BDD Style Steps](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/Cucumberish_Predefined_Steps.md)**

-It's recommended to use your own steps as predefined steps might not read well for your project needs.
-Pre-defined steps gives you guidance on how to implement your own step, however you can use pre-defined steps wherever they make sense to avoid duplication.
+It's recommended to use your own steps as predefined steps might not fit well with your project needs.
+Pre-defined steps give you guidance on how to implement your own steps, however you can use pre-defined steps wherever they make sense to avoid duplication.

 ## Extending Predefined Steps.

-You can easily override pre-defined BDD Style Steps by writing Swift Extensions and Changing Common step definitions in the Cucumberish 'CommonStepDefinitions.swift' file.
+You can easily override pre-defined BDD-style Steps by writing Swift Extensions and changing common step definitions in the Cucumberish 'CommonStepDefinitions.swift' file.

 ### Extending BDD Step from XCFit Framework

 XCFit has a step **`givenILaunchedApplication()`** and you are not happy about the wordings.
-You can easily write and Extension and your steps like this :
+You can easily write an extension and your steps like this :

 ```